If you’re reading this page, you’re probably hurting somehow. Maybe you’re experiencing:

 As she would say, “I don’t feel so alone anymore.
 I have people I can trust now.
 When I feel sad or anxious, I can go to them and know it’s going to be ok.”

 Your struggles might be very different from Shelly’s, but the process of beginning counseling with us is similar.

 Shelly’s road to healing began with a simple phone call to our office and an initial consult with me.

 From there, she learned a set of brand new skills she continues to use as she lives her day-to-day life.

 And finally, she uncovered and resolved the root of her pain: the problems she had with her mother as a young child.It took physical illness to finally compel Shelly to reach out for help.
 If you’re struggling, I encourage you not to wait until you become sick.Your journey of healing can begin today, just like Shelly’s did.
 When you’re ready, give us a call or send us an email at the contact information on this page.

 All calls and emails are free and strictly confidential.
-And there’s never a cost for the initial consult.

 I look forward to hearing from you.